ArdaxHz/mdownloader/README.md

 ## Excecute
 `python3 mdownloader.py [options] [title link/id, chapter link/id or filename]`

 To bulk download titles or chapters, create a file in the same folder as the downloader.
-Inside, add one title/chapter id per line.
-Instead of typing the title id when executing, enter the filename.
+Inside, add one id or link per line, you need to specify the ids are for chapters or titles.
+The Link can be either for chapters or titles, no need to specify which it is using the "--type" argument.
+Instead of typing the id when executing, enter the filename.
 Since title is the default download type, there is no need to add it as an option for bulk download.
+Any line that isn't a mangadex title/chapter link/id will be skipped.

 `python3 mdownloader.py mylist.txt [-t chapter]`